‘General Hospital’ Spoilers: Jason Flips Over Friz Move-In Plans

 Jason Threatens To Take Jake

-On Friday’s General Hospital, you could tell from the moment Jason showed up and saw Franco there that things were going to get ugly and then he was even more upset when he saw the Helena Cassadine (Constance Towers) creepy Jake book out on the coffee table.
+On Friday’s General Hospital, you could tell from the moment Jason showed up and saw Franco there that things were going to get ugly, and then he was even more upset when he saw the Helena Cassadine (Constance Towers) creepy Jake book out on the coffee table.
 Rather than giving Liz a chance to talk, Jason began making accusations and being a bit of a bully as Friday’s General Hospital closed.

 General Hospital spoilers for Monday’s GH show Jason discovers Liz has invited Franco to move in and also that Franco has been doing art therapy with Jake.
 Jason doesn’t slow his roll a bit to hear what’s going on with Jake.
 General Hospital spoilers say Jason will tell Liz that if Franco is going to be spending more time at her house then Jake should spend less time there.
 Liz is stunned.